bohusandreea/Neobyte/proiect3/ReadMe.md

 2. Create a new MySQL database and import the Netflix titles CSV file into it.
 3. Update the `config.php` file with your database connection settings.
 4. Configure your web server to serve the application files.
+5. Run first insert.php to insert your data in the tables movie and categories
-5. Open the `index.html` file in a web browser to access the application.
+6. Open the `index.html` file in a web browser to access the application.

 ## Notes